Elementary Math Word Problem Generation using Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we implemented an MWP generation system using the state-of-the-art LLMs.
-We carried out extensive experiments to determine the LLM, prompt pattern, and the model parameters.
-We further improved the MWP generation capabilities using preference optimization.
-We achieved the best result with few shot + improve solvability step.
+In this paper, we presented MathWiz, an MWP generation system using the state-of-the-art LLMs.
+We carried out an extensive set of experiments to determine the LLM, prompt pattern, and the LLM inference parameters.
+We further experimented with fine-tuning and preference optimization.
+We achieved the best result with {5 shot inference on the fine-tuned Llama-2.
+Preference optimization does help in improving the result over some error categories, however it adversely affects some other categories.
+A larger human preference dataset that covers all error types, sections and grades is needed in the future, to fully quantify the impact of preference optimization.
+Similarly, the solvability detector also reduces Mathematics-related errors, however it adversely affects some errors such as grade and section relevance}.
 As a by-product of this research, a dataset of MWPs with human annotated errors was produced.
 This dataset, as well as the MathWizard dataset that we created are publicly released.

-The results reveal that LLMs find it challenging to adhere to grade and section requirements.
-While model fine-tuning and few-shot prompting alleviates this problem to a certain extent, the results are still far from optimal.
+The results reveal that LLMs find it challenging to adhere to grade and section requirements, despite the many techniques we implemented.
+While LLM fine-tuning and few-shot prompting alleviates this problem to a certain extent, the results are still far from optimal.
 As a solution, in the future, we aim to experiment with Retrieval Augmented Generation (RAG) techniques to help the LLM improve the grade and section relevance.
-Furthermore, we plan to investigate how MWPs can be generated according to Mathematics curricular.
+Furthermore, we plan to investigate how MWPs can be generated according to Learning Outcomes in Mathematics curricular.
 We also plan to expand into multilingual MWP generation.